MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-password.md

 #### Success response

-If email with password is the authentication method configured for the user in the Microsoft Entra Admin center, Microsoft Entra ID returns a success response with a challenge type whose value is *password*.
+If the tenant administrator configured email with password in the Microsoft Entra Admin Center as the user’s authentication method, Microsoft Entra ID returns a success response, which includes a challenge type of *password*.

 Example: